 - Pensacola Offers Affordable Real Estate

 The Pensacola real estate market offers affordable housing options for millennials, growing families and retirees alike.
-In early 2021, the median Pensacola home price is $177,799 and the monthly median rent is $1,279 per month.
+In late summer 2021, the median Pensacola home price is $199,391 and the monthly median rent is $1,279 per month.
 Living gulf side or on the Intracoastal waterway will cost you more for the amazing water views.
 For exact housing prices and a list of current homes matching your criteria, contact Natalie Carmichael, our Pensacola relocation expert listed on this page.

 - Pensacola Has Great Cuisine & Dining Options

 Downtown Pensacola area and the surrounding keys offering many great dining choices.
 The quaint, historic downtown area offers a full mix of cuisines from casual eateries to 5-star, fine dining restaurants.
 Pensacola also offers hip and trendy craft beers establishments that have live entertainment, many on a daily basis.
 If you preference is dining with a water view, there are lots of popular places near Pensacola Bay and Seville Harbor.